Free Will in Ancient Thought

 "[W]hat is in our power or depends on us and hence is something we can deliberate about, is defined [in Aristotle] mainly negatively by the fact that it is not already settled, one way or the other, by the causes mentioned [in Nicomachean Ethics 1112a] and positively only by the fact that it is something which can be done or brought about through ourselves (δι᾽ αὑτῶν πρακτῶν, 1112a43)" (Michael Frede, "The ἐφ ̓ἡμῖν in ancient philosophy," 115). if whether it gets done or not or happens or not depends on us.
 Thus one cannot choose to be elected to an office, since whether one is elected depends on others.
 But one can will or want to be elected to an office.

 What is this "model of the mind"?
-It is a conception that understands reason to be only a matter of making inferences and forming beliefs, not forming desires.
+It is a conception that understands reason to be only a matter of making inferences and forming beliefs, not as a source of desires.
+Beliefs, on this "model of the mind," are not sources of motivation.
+They only supply information.

 Aristotle thinks that "choosing is a very special form of willing."